itskalpesh/itskalpesh/README.md

 ## 👨‍💻 About Me

-I’m a **BCA student** who is genuinely interested in learning how software devlopment, backend system and web technologies.
+I’m a **BCA student** who is genuinely interested in learning how software devlopment, backend system and web technologies work together. <br><br>
-I focus on **understanding core programming concepts**, system logic and how frontend and backend work together.
+I focused on **understanding core programming concepts**, system logic and how frontend and backend intract. <br><br>
-I build projects as part of my learing journey.
-I believe in learning by doing, making mistakes, and improving consistently —
+I build projects as part of my learing journey and  believe in learning by doing, making mistakes, and improving consistently.
-**Code with Karma** 🌱

 ---